“I shall become a bat” – Unpacking the enduring appeal of Batman: Year One

-Technicalities aside, this seems like the perfect excuse for a feature devoted to one of pop culture’s most enduring icons, and – since we’re already talking about Batman’s real-world debut – to take a look back at Batman: Year One.
-Written by Frank Miller with art by David Mazzucchelli and Richmond Lewis, Year One dramatically expanded and retooled the Caped Crusader’s origin as established by his creators Bob Kane and Bill Finger and built upon by successive creative teams over the decades that followed.
+Officially, Batman turns 81 this month.
+Detective Comics #27, which marked the Dark Knight Detective’s first-ever appearance, first hit shelves, was cover dated May 1939 (although that means it was probably available in late March of that year).
+Boring technicalities aside, this is the perfect excuse to revisit Batman: Year One.
+Written by Frank Miller and illustrated by David Mazzucchelli and Richmond Lewis, Year One dramatically expanded and retooled the Caped Crusader’s origin as established by his creators Bob Kane and Bill Finger, and built upon by successive creative teams over the decades that followed.

 What explains Batman: Year One’s lasting popularity and influence?
 Read on to find out!